tjbarden/tjbarden/README.md

 Hi, I’m @tjbarden,

-I'm currently a senior at Brigham Young University studying Economics and Mathematics.
+I'm currently a Research Fellow at Northwestern University's Kellogg School of Business.

-Over the past two-three years, I have worked as a research assistant for professors of both Economics and Strategy at BYU, Northwestern, and Washington University in St. Louis.